This blog was updated in April 2026

 - Your Budget: HMOs typically cost less, while PPOs and EPOs may have higher premiums.

-- Employee Needs: A workforce with families or chronic health conditions might prefer PPO flexibility.
+- Employee Needs: A workforce with families or chronic health conditions might prefer PPO flexibility or the hybrid EPO option.

 - Provider Access: If employees value freedom in choosing doctors, PPOs or EPOs may be better options.